Board Of Directors

 Anthony Fellow, PhD – President: Before obtaining his doctorate from USC, Tony was a reporter and editor with the San Gabriel Valley Tribune where he was a city editor, columnist, and covered state and national politics.
 After he was graduated from USC, he taught at Cal State Los Angeles, Cal State Fullerton, where he was chair of the Department of Communications and then the Department of Cinema and Television Arts, and USC.
 He learned to paint in Florence, Italy, where he taught American students for 18 years.
 He grew up in El Monte, where he served as vice mayor and councilman.
 He also was a Pasadena City College trustee, and is a director on the Upper San Gabriel Valley MWD and sits on the Metropolitan Water District of Southern California.
 He is currently earning a graduate degree in theology at St. Joseph’s College.
 He is author of five books, including American Media History.

-Eric Watkins - Vice President, Art in the Park Chair, Galleries Manager: Eric is one of the newest MAFA board members of MAFA but is no stranger to the arts.
+Eric Watkins - Vice President and Galleries Manager: Eric is one of the newest MAFA board members of MAFA but is no stranger to the arts.
 He’s been an actor, singer, dancer and mime in the performing arts as well as a graphic designer for many years.
 Eric joined MAFA in 2016 and since then he’s painted four utility transformer boxes for the City of Monrovia and won an award as “Best of the Show” in the first Juried Art Show in 2018.
 You can see Eric’s art displayed in various restaurants, galleries, and art walks throughout the surrounding communities.
 Eric was awarded MAFA's Heart in the Arts Award in 2021 and manages MAFA artist members' and students' exhibits in local businesses and the Artist Alley Gallery at the Monrovia Community Center. eric@monroviafinearts.org

 BOARD MEMBERS AT LARGE